Xishuangbanna Dai Autonomous Prefecture: Geography

 The prefecture has an area of 19,700 km2.
 Xishuangbanna is the home of the Dai people.
-The region sits at a lower altitude than most of Yunnan, and borders closely on tropical climate.
+The region sits at a lower altitude than most of Yunnan, and has a tropical savanna climate (Köppen climate classification Aw).

 Biodiversity

 Xishuangbanna harbors much of the biodiversity of Yunnan, which harbors much of the biodiversity of China.
 Its tropical climate and its remoteness until recent times account for this.
 In addition to an abundance of plants, Xishuangbanna is home to the last few Asian elephants still in China; the species roamed over a large part of the country even as late as a few hundred years ago.
 The elephants are protected in a reserve, but the plant diversity is threatened by, and has for five decades been threatened by, the proliferation of natural rubber plantations which completely destroy the rainforest and replace it with a monoculture of trees originally from Brazil.

 Passiflora xishuangbannaensis is a recently discovered passiflora species that is endemic to Xishuangbanna.